drupaldale/search_api_ranges/README.txt

-Search sorts
+Search ranges
 -------------

-This module allows you to enable a block with custom sort options.
+This module allows you to enable a block with custom ranges options.